saaste/advent-of-code-2022/README.md

 by running a simulation millions of times.
 Turns out, this gives a right answers pretty consistently for the first part.
 The performance is poor but I found the solution to be kinda funny :D

 For the second  part, it took reeeeeaaally long time to find the right answer and I gave few wrong ones before getting the the star.
 But now that I got the max geoside count for each blueprint, I could "optimize" the code and check each blueprint as long as we'll have the right answer.
 Can take a while, but it will give the right answer eventually :D

+## Day 22
+Not really that difficult, but frustrating.
+I decided to create a paper cube for step two and figure out each side and case by hand.
+Perhaps there are some clever math and position manipulation, but naaaah.. :D